kelvinprabhu/smart-task-analyzer/README.md

 ## Postman Collection
 - export it to postman and text with all the API Endpoints and Test Cases [Postman colection](<Smart Task Analyzer - Complete Test Suite.postman_collection.json>)

+## Docker Image
+- The main command to pull your Docker image is:

+docker pull kelvinprabhu/smart-task-analyzer:latest

+- to run it

+docker run -p 8000:8000 kelvinprabhu/smart-task-analyzer:latest